tBuLi/symfit/docs/fitting_types.rst

 What if the model is unnamed?
 -----------------------------

 Then you'll have to use the ordering.
-Variables throughout ``symfit``'s objects are internally ordered in the following
+Variables throughout :mod:`symfit`'s objects are internally ordered in the following
 way: first independent variables, then dependent variables, then sigma variables, and lastly parameters when applicable.
 Within each group alphabetical ordering applies.